mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 It’s very difficult to say, but that is *reality*.
 That’s why we have to understand that one world as clear as we can – through the practice, and through the understanding with your wisdom, as best as we can, we have to understand.

-So, yesterday I mentioned that one world is kind of a very thin partition between complete sleep and waking up.
-The very first beginning of the waking up is not the *concept* of the waking up.
+So, yesterday I mentioned that “one world” is kind of [like] a very thin partition between complete sleep and waking up.
+The very beginning of the waking up is not the *concept* of waking up.
 Temporarily I say “the first thought,” but this is not thought – but it’s thought, because it is the *very* first.
-So, temporarily I say that is a partition.
-But this partition is *very* thin, very thin.
-The last moment of coming out of the complete sleep is exactly the very first moment of entering the waking up.
+Temporarily I say that is a partition, but this partition is *very* thin, very thin.
+The last moment of coming out of complete sleep is exactly the very first moment of entering the waking up.
 So that partition is very difficult to say what it is.
 Because it is completely sleep – you don’t know you are sleeping, this is complete sleep – and on the other hand, you are waking up.
 There are two worlds there.

 The two worlds are not separated, but we believe they are separated.
-That is intellectual understanding; dualistic [understanding].
+That is intellectual understanding, dualistic [understanding].
 But [both worlds] are functioning in the same and one ground, so-called *partition*.
-This partition is very thin, but I am talking about this partition with a boundless expanse in space; [the partition] is very [three dimensional], it’s not thin [like] paper.
+This partition is very thin, but I am talking about this partition as a boundless expanse in space; [the partition] is very [three dimensional], it’s not thin [like] paper.
 Temporarily I say *partition*, you know, very plain dimension, but it’s not plain, it’s very [three dimensional].

-But let me say like it this: when you come out of the sleep, and then are entering the waking up, that real moment – you don’t know, you never know, but there is [one].
-That is a practice; we don’t know what’s going on there.
+But let me say like it this: when you come out of the sleep, and then are entering the waking up, that real moment – you don’t know, you never know.
+But there is [something].
+That is practice: we don’t know what’s going on there.

 For instance, according to *The Awakening of Faith*: at the *tathāgata* stage, Buddha knows the finer of the fine vibration of the mind.
 Among the fine vibration of the mind, there is the *finest* vibration there; very minute vibration of the mind.
 Because mind is constantly moving.
 Even though you say *moment* – the *Abhidharmakosha* says the moment consists of 65 instances.
 If so, what is a moment, you know?
 So the moment is a very fine vibration of the mind, but still there is the finest vibration of the mind within the moment – that is at the 65th vibration of the mind.
 How can you touch it?
 You don’t know what it is.
 But it’s there.
 Through zazen you can notice this.